 What is Deferred Tax Liability?

 Deferred tax liability is basically the tax that the company is due to pay for the current year but it would pay it in the future.
 Such liability does not arise from the company not meeting tax obligations.
 Instead, it arises because of the timing when the company earns a specific income and when it pays the taxes for the current year.

 When does a Company decide to Issue Debt?

 A company might decide to add debt to optimize its capital structure.
 When a company has taxable income, issuing debt could help with the tax shield.
-Also, a company should go for debt, if it has steady cash flows as this ensures timely payment of interest amounts.
+Also, a company should go for the debt if it has steady cash flows as this ensures timely payment of interest amounts.
 This would help the company to bring down the weighted average cost of capital.

 What is Negative Working Capital?

 If a company is not able to recover money from debtors and pay current liabilities timely, the situation might result in negative working capital.
 Industries such as grocery retail and restaurants commonly face negative working capital but in a good way.
-They receive payment from customers upfront, but they don’t have to pay creditors so quick.
-These businesses have low inventory and account receivables and therefore, negative working capital works in favor.
+They receive payment from customers upfront, but they don’t have to pay creditors so quickly.
+These businesses have low inventory and account receivables, and therefore, negative working capital works in favor.

 What is Securitization?

 When a company converts its illiquid assets into security for the purpose of selling them to the investors, it is Securitization.
 Usually, a lot of financial engineering is involved in the process of securitization.
 One of the most common examples of Securitization is mortgage-backed securities (MBS).